1-800-935-2620 Speak to a Tour Expert

 Morondava

-There is another long day of travel ahead (10hr drive plus stops), so grab that book or download a podcast and prepare to keep yourself occupied as you cross the Manambolo River and the Tsiribihina River by ferry, arriving in the laid-back seaside town of Morondava in time for a spectacular sunset in the Avenue of the Baobabs.
+There is another long day of travel ahead - including an 8-hour 4x4 adventure on bumpy roads.
+Grab that book or download a podcast and prepare to keep yourself occupied as you cross the Manambolo River and the Tsiribihina River by ferry, arriving in the laid-back seaside town of Morondava in time for a spectacular sunset in the Avenue of the Baobabs.
 These cartoonish, towering trees are native to Madagascar, and the variety you’ll see lit from behind this evening are adansonia grandidieri, the tallest of them all.
 Watch the sky turn pink and yellow and finally cast these trees – many of which are up to 800 years old – in shadow.
 Spend the night in Morondava and take a well-deserved rest.

 Meals: Breakfast